AdobeDocs/analytics.en/help/implement/appmeasurement-updates.md

 Release Date: **March 4, 2024**

 * AppMeasurement automatically recognizes and utilizes the root domain for country code top-level domains, which previously required specific cookie domain configurations.
 Updating can have implications because of this automatic recognition.
-See [`cookieDomainPeriods`](/help/implement/vars/config-vars/cookiedomainperiods.md) for more information.
 * The distribution includes Identity Service Library 5.5.0 and Data Integration Library 9.6.

 ## Version 2.25.0